Gavin Reilly: Cheltenham Town (loan)

 On 1 August 2019, Reilly joined English League Two club Cheltenham Town on loan for the first half of the 2019-20 season.

 Carlisle United

 On 4 August 2020, Reilly signed a one-year contract with Carlisle United following his release from Bristol Rovers.

 On 5 January 2021, Reilly left Carlisle United via mutual consent.

 Livingston

 On 5 January 2021, Reilly signed for Scottish Premiership club Livingston on an 18-month contract.

 On 30 August 2021, Reilly was sent on loan to Greenock Morton for the entire 2021–22 season.

 Queen of the South (second spell)

 On 24 May 2022, Reilly returned to Dumfries club Queen of the South on a two-year contract, despite the Doonhamers relegation to Scottish League One at the end of the 2021-22 season.

 Stenhousemuir (loan)

 On 23 February 2023, Reilly was loaned out to Stenhousemuir until the end of the season.

+Arbroath

+On 6 May 2024, Reilly signed a pre-contract with Arbroath on a two-year deal, having decided to play part-time whilst taking up an apprenticeship outside the game.